FAO Schwarz

 FAO Schwarz is an American toy brand and retail chain.
 The company features high-end toys, life-sized stuffed animals, interactive experiences, brand integrations, and games.

 FAO Schwarz claims to be the oldest toy retailer in the United States, founded by its namesake, Frederick August Otto Schwarz, in 1862 in Baltimore before moving to New York City, where it has had several locations since 1870.
 The dance-on piano, made famous by the 1988 Tom Hanks film Big, brought international attention to the brand.

-FAO filed for bankruptcy twice in 2003 before temporarily shuttering the Fifth Avenue location in January 2004.
-In May 2009, Toys "R" Us Inc. acquired FAO Schwarz, but in 2015, it closed the Fifth Avenue location for good.
-ThreeSixty Group then acquired the brand, who opened the new FAO Schwarz location at 30 Rockefeller Plaza in November 2018.
-In 2019, ThreeSixty opened locations in Chicago, Beijing, London and Dublin.
+The company filed for bankruptcy twice in 2003 before temporarily shuttering the Fifth Avenue location in January 2004.
+In May 2009, Toys "R" Us acquired FAO Schwarz.
+In 2015, it permanently closed the Fifth Avenue location.
+ThreeSixty Group later acquired the brand, and opened a new FAO Schwarz location at 30 Rockefeller Plaza in November 2018.
+In 2019, ThreeSixty opened locations in Chicago, Beijing, London, and Dublin.

-The "FAO Schwarz" brandname and trademarks are owned by the FAO Schwarz Family Foundation and exclusively licensed to the ThreeSixty Group who own and operate the retail locations.
+The "FAO Schwarz" brand name and trademarks are owned by the FAO Schwarz Family Foundation and exclusively licensed to the ThreeSixty Group, which owns and operates the retail locations.

+Retail locations

+The FAO Schwarz global flagship is at 30 Rockefeller Plaza in Midtown Manhattan.

+Its Chicago location is inside Midway International Airport.

+The London store is in Selfridges.

+Its Beijing store is in China World Shopping Mall in Chaoyang District, operating in collaboration with Kidsland, China’s largest toy distributor.
+Comprising 30,000 sq ft on two floors, the Beijing store features a clock tower on the facade, a rocket ship, a custom racecar crafting station, and a replica of the giant piano from the movie Big.

+The FAO Schwarz flagship store in Dublin is in Arnotts department store on Henry Street.